 Brundage Mountain plans to break ground next year on new base area lodge facilities to replace the outdated day lodge.
 The new 20,000 square foot mountain modern facility will be located next to the existing lodge and will include a new Mountain Adventure Center and three new food and beverage concepts designed to accommodate a larger number of guests and a wider variety of tastes.
 The new venues include a large, open-concept food court, a casual sit-down restaurant with full bar, and a coffee shop breakfast/lunch stop.
-Construction could last two years with estimated completion in the summer of 2024.
+Construction could last two years with estimated completion in the fall of 2023.

 Residential Development Near the Base Area